tkuenneth/compose_adaptive_scaffold/README.md

 # Welcome to compose_adaptive_scaffold

-The aim of this repository is to make writing Jetpack Compose apps that support large screen and foldable devices a breeze.
+The aim of this library is to make writing Jetpack Compose apps that support large screen and foldable devices a breeze.
 Here's a short clip that showcases how the library works.
 Clicking on the preview image directs you to YouTube.

 [![Watch the video](https://img.youtube.com/vi/3ryCurTOXVI/mqdefault.jpg)](https://youtu.be/3ryCurTOXVI)

 *compose_adaptive_scaffold* is based on the idea of two panes, called *body* and *secondary body*.
-For small screens you pass alternatives called *small body* and *small secondary body*.
-The latter one is optional.
+For small screens you pass alternatives (or variations) called *small body* and *small secondary body* (the latter one is optional).
+Depending on your screen layout, the pairs *body* and *small body*, and *secondary body* and *small secondary body* may even be the same.
 Two panes are the basis for *Canonical Layouts*, an important Material Design concept.

 Under the hood, *compose_adaptive_scaffold* uses *Jetpack WindowManager* to provide full hinge support.
 This means that you do not need to worry about screen dimensions, location and sizes of